MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 1. In the lower-right corner of the page, select **Save Table**.

-## Step 2: Create the view
+## Add a view to the table

-In this step, add a view to the table that you created.
-This view will include the same fields that you added to the new table.
+Add a view to the table that you created and include the same fields that you added to the new table.

 The following rules apply to the view:

 - At least two columns.
 Additional columns are optional.
 The example that follows includes a third column.
 - The first column must be a **Date and Time** field (that is, it must have the **Date and Time** data type), and the field can't be empty.
 - The second column must be a lookup to the **msmrw\_guide** table, and the field can't be empty.